letsRobot/letsrobot/README.md

 # LetsRobot.tv

 # WARNING:
 This repository is probably **NOT** what you're looking for.
-This repository is still in development and not yet ready for public use!
+This repository is still in development and not yet ready for mainstream use!
 If you stumbled across this repository trying to build or modify your robot, you're probably looking for [RunMyRobot.](https://github.com/runmyrobot/runmyrobot)

 ## Open Robot Control Code For Connecting to LetsRobot.tv